firegento/firegento-magesetup/README.markdown

     MageSetup has been installed.
 Click here to set up your pages, blocks, emails and tax settings.

+If you don't see that hint, please check that the configuration setting **System -> Configuration -> Developer -> Template Settings -> Allow Symlinks** is enabled.

 On the linked page, you can make the desired settings and then click "Run MageSetup" on the top right.
 The adjustments will be made.

 Support